Miriam Rossi (chemist): Research and career

 Rossi has been involved with teaching crystallography and chemistry throughout her academic career.
 She is responsible for teaching structural chemistry and biochemistry.
 At Vassar she led the Culture and Chemistry of Cuisine course.
 In the class, students learn about fermentation, leavening and the behaviour of starches.
 She has worked with The Culinary Institute of America on their culinary science program.
-After being asked to speak about the nutritional benefits of the Mediterranean diet, Rossi became interested in the scientific origins.
+After being asked to speak about the nutritional benefits of the Mediterranean diet, Rossi became interested in its scientific origins.
 She collaborated with an olive oil producer in California and found that olive oil limited the growth of tumour cells and had strong antioxidant properties.
-Working with undergraduate students from Vassar College, Rossi investigated the health improving properties of goji berries; using X-ray diffraction to determine the structure of β-ionone, emodin and cnidium.
+Working with undergraduate students from Vassar College, Rossi investigated the health-improving properties of goji berries, using X-ray diffraction to determine the structure of β-ionone, emodin and cnidium.
 She also looked at hispolon, a compound that is found in mushrooms from East Asia.
 She was made the Mary Landon Sague Professor of Chemistry in 2008.

 Rossi worked on initiatives to advance women faculty memberships into leadership positions.
 She has developed mentoring schemes and cyber networking opportunities.
 She looked at horizontal peer mentoring for senior women at liberal arts colleges.
 In 2017 Rossi was named at the Diamond Level of the Mid-Hudson section of the American Chemical Society.